 The flowchart can basically be broken up into three main parts:

 Let's look at each component.

 Each diamond shape is a question.
 This acts as a decision tree giving you at least two options.
 Your decision will take you down a path that is unique.

 Answers are the options that somebody can choose based on the question.
 Each question should have at least two answers.

-The actions are what the reader is supposed to do.
-In a flowchart, you don't get a lot of details.
-Just main action prompts.
+The steps are what the reader is supposed to do.
+In a flowchart, you don't get a lot of details – just boxes with short descriptions.
 Usually procedures are documented elsewhere with the details of where to click and what to include.